Total stability and Auslander-Reiten theory for Dynkin quivers: Background and notation

 For Dynkin quivers, almost split sequences are represented in $\text{AR}(Q)$ by three different kinds of meshes \cite[\S 1.5]{Schiffler:2014aa}

 with the corresponding almost split sequences having the form

-The first two types of meshes are found in Dynkin quiver types $\mathbb{A}, \mathbb{D}, \mathbb{E}$; however, only Dynkin quivers of type $\mathbb{D}$ and $\mathbb{E}$ have meshes of the third type, which will be referred to as \emph{triple meshes}.
-Auslander-Reiten quivers for type $\mathbb{D}$ and $\mathbb{E}$ quivers will always have just one triple mesh, up to AR-translates, due to the unique branch point found in both quiver types.
-Within the middle of the triple mesh, there are two $\tau$-orbits.
-For instance, one can see that $U_2$ and $V$ belong to different $\tau$-orbits in the triple mesh above.
+The first two types of meshes are found in all Dynkin types; however, only Dynkin quivers of type $\mathbb{D}$ and $\mathbb{E}$ have meshes of the third type, which will be referred to as \emph{triple meshes}.
+Auslander-Reiten quivers for type $\mathbb{D}$ and $\mathbb{E}$ quivers will always have just one triple mesh, up to Auslander-Reiten translates, due to the unique branch point found in both quiver types.
+Within the middle of the triple mesh, there are two $\tau$-orbits: $U_2$ and $V$ belong to different $\tau$-orbits in the triple mesh above.